Chlorine

 Because of its great reactivity, all chlorine in the Earth's crust is in the form of ionic chloride compounds, which includes table salt.
-It is the second-most abundant halogen (after fluorine) and twenty-first most abundant chemical element in Earth's crust.
-These crustal deposits are nevertheless dwarfed by the huge reserves of chloride in seawater.
+It is the second-most abundant halogen (after fluorine) and 20th most abundant element in Earth's crust.
+These crystal deposits are nevertheless dwarfed by the huge reserves of chloride in seawater.

-Elemental chlorine is commercially produced from brine by electrolysis, predominantly in the chlor-alkali process.
+Elemental chlorine is commercially produced from brine by electrolysis, predominantly in the chloralkali process.
 The high oxidising potential of elemental chlorine led to the development of commercial bleaches and disinfectants, and a reagent for many processes in the chemical industry.
 Chlorine is used in the manufacture of a wide range of consumer products, about two-thirds of them organic chemicals such as polyvinyl chloride (PVC), many intermediates for the production of plastics, and other end products which do not contain the element.
 As a common disinfectant, elemental chlorine and chlorine-generating compounds are used more directly in swimming pools to keep them sanitary.
 Elemental chlorine at high concentration is extremely dangerous, and poisonous to most living organisms.
 As a chemical warfare agent, chlorine was first used in World War I as a poison gas weapon.

 In the form of chloride ions, chlorine is necessary to all known species of life.
 Other types of chlorine compounds are rare in living organisms, and artificially produced chlorinated organics range from inert to toxic.
 In the upper atmosphere, chlorine-containing organic molecules such as chlorofluorocarbons have been implicated in ozone depletion.
 Small quantities of elemental chlorine are generated by oxidation of chloride ions in neutrophils as part of an immune system response against bacteria.